FalseIlyu/MMM-IdF-Transport/README.md

 					},
 				],
 				showLabelRow: true, // Show or hide column headers
-				reloadInterval: 60000 	// How often should the information be updated?
-(In milliseconds) }
+				reloadInterval: 60000, 	// How often should the information be updated?
+(In milliseconds)
+   	                        nbStopInfo: 3 //Maximum nb of stopInfo to show per stop

+			}
     } 						// If this isn't your last module, add a comma after the bracket